Brief Intervention Counselling

-Counselling through the UC Health Centre is a free and confidential service.
-No information is passed on to the University without your express permission.
+Our Counselling is a confidential service.
+No information is passed on to the University or others without your knowledge.

 Make an appointment